seyramgabriel/JOMACS-Terraform-Project/README.md

 *CI/CD*

-A workflow has been created in the .github directory to automate the running of this terraform configuration upon successive updates in the repository.
+A github workflow has been created in the .github directory to automate the running of this terraform configuration upon successive updates in the repository.